 My weight is improving.

 Slowly but surely, I can feel myself losing the weight.
 Hopefully at some point, I’ll be in a place where I’m much happier about my weight and body where I feel comfortable enough to talk about it.
 My moods are sooooo much better.
 I can’t even remember the last time Kayne and I had a massive row.
 I feel so much happier about myself in general.
 The thoughts are practically gone too.
 I feel really good.
 It’s a long process, but I’m getting there.
-In just the space of 3-4 months, I feel like a completely different person to how I was at the start of the year.
+In just the space of 3-4 months, I feel like a completely different person to how I was.
 I feel like me again.